Prof. Nan Huai-Chin

-Ms. Yao Jen Xiang, the daughter of Peking Opera diva Ku Cheng-chiu and wife of internationally renowned architect Kris Yao, follows her own tender path of reminiscence.
+Ms. Xiang Yao, the daughter of Peking Opera diva Ku Cheng-chiu and wife of internationally renowned architect Kris Yao, follows her own tender path of reminiscence.
 She is worthy of the titles “scholar of the art of living” and “aesthete of household culture.”

 Prof. Lung Ying-tai

 It turns out that this set of books by Xiang Yao has two layers.
 On the surface, it’s about the basic necessities of life, the four seasons, and the five elements.
 Deeper down, it’s about an attitude toward life: it’s a vehicle of culture; it’s a collection of the deepest, freshest, most tangible and most listenable voices and faces of this era.
 A Sesame Seed, an Era.
 I see Yao’s prudence and reverence.